snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 In Book ride page, future rides with available seats greater than 0 will be shown.

 Added a new text feild in Rider, Driver registration pages to capture email address

+Tested the email authentication functionality which we developed in mutiple screens.